tc/paypal_adaptive/README.markdown

 ## Changelog
 0.2.0
 Thanks to seangaffney for set payment option support.
-Thanks to gaelian for https default cert support.
+Thanks to gaelian for ssl cert support.
 Changed tests to use relative paths.

 0.1.0